New England Patriots Vs. Houston Texans Preview, Odds: Pats Can Hold Best Record In NFL With Sunday Night Win

 Watch a preview of the Sunday night New England Patriots vs. Houston Texans showdown in the video below, courtesy of NBC Sports.

-Perhaps as a result of the locker room plague, the Patriots are favored by just 3 1/2 points, according to USA Today, even though they come in with the best record in the NFL, compared to 7-4 for Houston — though the Texans’ record is good enough to lead the AFC South.
+Perhaps as a result of the locker room plague, the Patriots are favored by just 3-and-a-half points, according to USA Today, even though they come in with the best record in the NFL, compared to 7-4 for Houston — though the Texans’ record is good enough to lead the AFC South.

 The Patriots have also won 10 of the 11 meetings between the two teams, including the last eight in a row.
 In fact, the Pats have not lost to Houston since 2010, most recently defeating the Texans in the 2018 season opener, 27-20.